 Internationally, there is a clear trend toward abolition of the death penalty: over half of all sovereign states have abolished capital punishment, de facto or de jure; from 1999 to 2003, the number of countries completely abolishing the death penalty, the number abolishing it for ordinary crimes, and the number of "de facto abolitionist" countries all rose; and the number of countries retaining capital punishment in that same period declined from seventy-nine to sixty-two.
-The initial tribunal criminal tribunals dealing with crimes such as genocide and crimes against humanity (including the International Criminal Tribunal for Yugoslavia, the International Criminal Tribunal for Rwanda, and the International Criminal Court), the United Nations has chosen not to include the death penalty as an available punishment.
-The international court is a clear trend abolished capital substitution of the international court.
+In its international criminal tribunals dealing with crimes such as genocide and crimes against humanity (including the International Criminal Tribunal for Yugoslavia, the International Criminal Tribunal for Rwanda, and the International Criminal Criminal Court), the United Nations has chosen not to include the death penalty as an available punishment.

-The next step in this trend, before all capital punishment is abolished, is twofold: there must be a strong, unambiguous, and binding international definition of "most serious" crimes, 438 and domestic or internal debate on the moral and constitutional legitimacy of capital punishment must increase in non-abolitionist states.
+The next step in this trend, before all capital punishment is abolished, is twofold: there must be a strong, unambiguous, and binding international definition of "most serious" crimes, and domestic or internal debate on the moral and constitutional legitimacy of capital punishment must increase in non-abolitionist states.
 Unless the principle of "autonomous interpretation" becomes binding, as customary international law or by some written agreement, and unless the United Nations or some other international organization becomes capable of implementing and